openshift/source-to-image/README.md

 If a `save-artifacts` script exists, a prior image already exists, and the `--incremental=true` option is used, the workflow is as follows:

-1. `sti` creates a new docker container from the prior build image
+1. `sti` creates a new Docker container from the prior build image
 1. `sti` runs `save-artifacts` in this container - this script is responsible for streaming out a tar of the artifacts to stdout
 1. `sti` builds the new output image: